 Coverage when traveling

-On March 13, 2020, the Canadian Federal Government issued a travel advisory to avoid travel outside of Canada until further notice.
-Effective March 13, Extended Health Care benefits will not be paid for expenses incurred by Plan members who travel to another country after this date.
-Plan members traveling internationally prior to the advisory date remain covered, subject to the normal exclusions of their respective policies.
+The Canadian federal government issued a travel advisory on March 13, 2020 to avoid travel outside of Canada until further notice.
+Effective March 13, Extended Health Care benefits will not be paid for expenses you incur if you travel to another country after this date.
+For international travel before this date, you'll be covered, subject to the normal exclusions of your policy.

 Premium Reduction Ending